She Was Just a Dream - memory, loss and illusion

 Click on thumbnail to view larger.
 Scroll down to read series statement at bottom of page.

-SHE WAS JUST A DREAM (2014-present), a series of paintings in oil on canvas, is about memory, loss and illusion evoking a sense of nostalgia and longing in the viewer.
+SHE WAS JUST A DREAM (2014-18), a series of paintings in oil on canvas, is about memory, loss and illusion evoking a sense of nostalgia and longing in the viewer.
 These works distort space, light, and distance to create an altered, disoriented, and sometimes unfamiliar version of a “remembered place.”
 A place first experienced will often appear different upon your return.
 Because memory is changeable and fleeting, reality also becomes unreliable.

 Like Edward Hopper these urban landscapes create a desolate space devoid of human response.
 Many of the works contain what appears to be a piece discarded clothing, as if someone was there but has now disappeared.
 The object of the painting “she” is absent in the abandoned landscape.
 She has left a garment behind and symbolically also something of herself.
 The viewer and the absent female are now separated from the “remembered place” with only the illusion of their memories.